-Ayesha Mehdi focuses her practice on representing physicians, dentists, and other health care professionals, along with various health care and closely held businesses, in connection with corporate, transactional, and health care matters.
+Ayesha Mehdi focuses on representing physicians, dentists, and other health care professionals, along with various health care and closely held businesses, in connection with corporate, transactional, regulatory, and licensure matters.
 She counsels clients on fraud and abuse; health information technology (HIT) and compliance, including the Stark II physician self-referral law, the Medicare/Medicaid anti-kickback statute, corporate practice and fee-splitting restrictions; antitrust; health information privacy and security (HIPAA and HITECH Act); and health care reimbursement.
 She is a member of the physician organizations group of the American Health Law Association, the Health Care Compliance Association, the American Bar Association’s health and business law sections, and the State Bar of Nevada’s insurance and health law section.

 Ayesha also represents pharmacies, wholesalers, PSAOs, and pharmacy alliances regarding license issues, Nevada state pharmacy laws, Board of Pharmacy issues, and state DEA issues.
 She is the Vice Chair of the American Bar Association Health Law Section’s Fraud and Compliance interest group and active American Health Law Association Member, which selected her to its Leadership Development Program in 2019.